The Social Element Limited (“we” or “us” or “our”) is committed to protecting and respecting your privacy.

-You have the right to ask us not to process your personal data for marketing purposes.
+You have the right to ask us not to process your personal data for specific purposes (e.g. marketing).
 We will inform you (before collecting your data) if we intend to use your data for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
-You can also exercise the right at any time by contacting us at firstname.lastname@example.org
+You can also exercise the right at any time by contacting us at email@example.com.

 Access to information

 The Act gives you the right to access information held about you and to correct it if it is not up-to-date or accurate.
 Your right of access can be exercised in accordance with the Act by contacting us at firstname.lastname@example.org.

 The purpose of our website is to enable you to find out more about us and so we can share information with you about our business and the industry.
 It is important to us that you feel secure when browsing our site or requesting information from us via our website.
 We are committed to protecting and respecting your privacy when you are using our website.